chrisjbillington/setuptools-conda/README.md

                             `install_requires` argument to `setup()`, and can
                             therefore be omitted if the runtime dependencies when running in conda do not differ.
+  --channels (-c)           Additional channels to search for build
+                            requirements during the build, as a comma- separated list, or a list of strings if passed in via setup.py.
+Defaults to [tools.setuptools-
+                            conda]/channels listed in a `pyproject.toml` file,
+                            if any.
   --conda-name-differences  Mapping of PyPI package names to conda package
                             names, as a comma-separated list of colon- separated names, e.g.